-In the categories set out in section 13 of this policy, the Council will make one reasonable offer which, as far as possible, matches the size and type of property for which the applicant is eligible and that is not in an area known to be unsafe for the household.
+In the categories set out in section 13 of this policy, the Council will make one reasonable offer which, as far as possible, matches the size and type of property for which the applicant is eligible, be in good enough condition and that is not in an area known to be unsafe for the household.
+Suitability must also consider any disability or health issues.
 The applicant must give the reasons for refusing the offer.
 If refused the property will not be held empty while the refusal is reviewed but will be let to another applicant.